equigley2/living_room_ml/README.md

 <h3> Data Set:</h3> ADE20K Living Room Images
-This dataset came with an original image and a segmented image for each item in the room.
+This dataset came with an original image and a segmented image.
 Upon diving into the dataset I discovered that while the photos looked like each object was colored according to a specific code, they were not the same RGB values.
 I knew I was going to have to do a significant amount of cleaning on my data to make these images work.

 <h3>Creating Targets</h3>